Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 ## Introduction

-In today’s rapidly evolving cybersecurity landscape, timely and precise understanding of software vulnerabilities is critical for effective defense. **CVE-Intel** is a tool designed to empower security analysts by consolidating all essential information related to a specific CVE (Common Vulnerabilities and Exposures) in one place.
+In today’s rapidly evolving cybersecurity landscape, timely and precise understanding of software vulnerabilities is critical for effective defense. **CVE Threat Intelligence Toolkit** is a tool designed to empower security analysts by consolidating all essential information related to a specific CVE (Common Vulnerabilities and Exposures) in one place.
 It enables analysts to reconstruct the vulnerability, explore its exploit mechanisms, and simulate attacks in realistic environments.

-By combining detailed CVE descriptions, proof-of-concept codes, patch analysis, and MITRE ATT&CK technique mappings, CVE-Intel provides a comprehensive contextual view of each vulnerability.
+By combining detailed CVE descriptions, proof-of-concept codes, patch analysis, and MITRE ATT&CK technique mappings, it provides a comprehensive contextual view of each vulnerability.
 Leveraging large language models for behavior extraction from system logs, it further offers actionable insights into attacker behaviors and exploit techniques at a granular level.
 The workflow is shown below:
 ![System Architecture](./img/architecture.png)

 The system consists of several key tools designed to simplify CVE analysis and simulation: